KristofHetesi/bank-ocr/README.md

 This function tries to correct entries with label ILL-illegible digit.
 Takes an entry as raw format, the position of the illegible character and the entry itself as an input and finds all possible digits to replace the illegible one.
 It has multiple recursions to deal with validating the entry again if it has another ?

 This function should be simplified in the future.
-Due to time constraints I used my first solution
+Due to time constraints I used my first complex solution at the end.